 Aptly named, Read Now availability means you don’t need to request publisher approval before accessing the book—so you can immediately start reading and reviewing.
 Take advantage of Read Now books to help build up your Feedback Ratio, which is one of the key stats publishers consider when approving requests.

-Your NetGalley account can help you organize and prioritize: Your Shelf tracks books that are ready for Feedback, and the weekly NetGalley Checklist email can provide helpful reminders (so be sure to opt into the Checklist in the Additional Information section of your Profile).
+Your NetGalley account can help you organize and prioritize: Your Shelf tracks books that are ready for Feedback, and the weekly NetGalley Checklist email can provide helpful reminders (so be sure to opt into the Checklist in the Account Security section of your Profile).
 Many members also choose to organize their reading schedule using spreadsheets or bullet journals.

 Read, review, repeat